Forbidden URL characters

 Google sitemap URL

 Sets the URL where the website's Google (XML) sitemap can be accessed.
 The entered value is added to the website's domain to form the final URL.
-The internal path to the document responsible for generating the sitemap can be specified through the Google sitemap path setting.
+The internal path to the page responsible for generating the sitemap can be specified through the Google sitemap path setting.

 Google sitemap path